isaacarnault/terraform-cloud/Part_4_Cost_Estimation_and_Mitigation.md

 <hr>

-Now that we switched to a paid plan, we should see that new tabs appeared in our left sidebar such as `Cost Estimation`, `Policy Sets`. <br>
+Now that we've switched to a paid plan, we should see that new tabs appeared in our left sidebar such as `Cost Estimation`, `Policy Sets`. <br>

 Click on `Cost Estimation` and make sure that <b>Enable Cost Estimation for all workspaces</b> is checked.